bytedance/byteps/README.md

 * Straggler-mitigation

 ## Publications
 BytePS adopts similar ideas in [ByteScheduler](https://github.com/bytedance/byteps/tree/bytescheduler/bytescheduler), e.g., tensor partitioning and credit-based preemptive scheduling, but with a different system design as it works as a communication library under the framework engine layer.
 To access ByteScheduler's source code, check the bytescheduler folder in bytescheduler branch of this repo [here](https://github.com/bytedance/byteps/tree/bytescheduler/bytescheduler).
-You can also find more details about ByteScheduler in the [paper](https://i.cs.hku.hk/~cwu/papers/yhpeng-sosp19.pdf).
+You can also find more details about ByteScheduler in the following [paper](https://i.cs.hku.hk/~cwu/papers/yhpeng-sosp19.pdf):

+Yanghua Peng, Yibo Zhu, Yangrui Chen, Yixin Bao, Bairen Yi, Chang Lan, Chuan Wu, Chuanxiong Guo.
+"A Generic Communication Scheduler for Distributed DNN Training Acceleration," in ACM SOSP, Huntsville, Ontario, Canada, October 27-30, 2019.